PortCallOptimisation/port-call-event-format/manuals/manual_convert_schedule_to_events.md

 In this case, the carrier will need to send a cancellation event to the other parties to make sure they are aware that the scheduled visit will no longer happen.

-**Note**: *There is currently no way to "un-cancel" a visit and the ... cannot be re-used.
+**Note**: *There is currently no way to "un-cancel" a visit and the identifiers cannot be re-used.
 It is an error to send new events with a id of a visit that has been cancelled.
 If a (berth) visit was cancelled but then re-scheduled, it need to have a new id.*

 #### Berth visit
 Let's say that for some reason the PENELOPE will no longer visit the Gilo 3 but we've already send out the ETA berth and ETD berth.
 The berth visit must then be cancelled and a cancel event must be send: